 As Trattner say, the 30s are a time when many women try something new with their health.
 This might mean adopting a new health plan, or wanting to swap out bad habits from your 20s for healthier ones.

 While that's great news, should you choose to do so, keep in mind that making major lifestyle changes can affect your cycle for a while.
 As Trattner says, "It is OK [to notice a change, but] if your period is different in a bad way for more than three months it is time to see a gynecologist."

 10 Your Cycle May Shorten To 25 Days

 , tells Bustle.
 "This is the first indication of perimenopause ...
 As we age and go into perimenopause, our hormone levels start to decrease.
 The cycle is run by a set amount of estrogen and progesterone and as you age, that cycle might decrease, since the hormones are decreasing.
 Your late 30s are when your hormone levels start to noticeably decrease."
 And that is completely OK.
 Radiant Again & Forever 11 Your PMS Symptoms May Increase

 PMS symptoms may start to get worse.
-As Hall says, "PMS increases in a woman’s early or late 30s due to dropping estrogen."
+As Dr. Hall says, "PMS increases in a woman’s early or late 30s due to dropping estrogen."
 As a result, you may experience more symptoms, like crankiness, tiredness, and bloating sensations.